chris-k84/TcExplore/Design Pattern Zone/Src/Src/Adaptor_Pattern/Adaptor_Pattern_README.md

 This sample was created to show the Adaptor Pattern applied to TwinCAT, in this case we have a communication object written for a standard control class and our customer wants us to extend with an MQTT library.

-In this example we have a control logic class that takes an adscommunication class which has an interface for pushing data out via ads. the customer now requires the data to be routed out via mqtt.
+In this example we have a control logic class that takes an data communication class which has an interface for pushing data out via ads.
+The customer now requires the data to be routed out via mqtt.
+They have a third party library that works well and accepts strings to send via MQTT.
+But the interface doesnt match that used by the current system.

-we could modify the control class and ads class, to match the interfaces, but this would break the SOLID design principals.
+We could modify the control class and data class, to match the interfaces, but this would break the SOLID design principals.

-So how do we use the mqtt third party library. one solution is to use the adpator pattern, simply create a class to adapt the interfaces so the existing classes can use it.
+So how do we use the mqtt third party library.
+One solution is to use the adpator pattern, simply create a class to adapt the interfaces so the existing classes can use it.

 You can find an explanation of the pattern here: